To the Members of Praxis Home Retail Limited Report on the Financial Statements Opinion

 2. As required by Section 143(3) of the Act we report that:

 a) We have sought and obtained all the information and explanations which to the bestof our knowledge and belief were necessary for the purposes of our audit;

-f) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B";
+g) With respect to the adequacy of the internal financial controls with reference tofinancial statements of the Company and the operating effectiveness of such controlsrefer to our separate Report in "Annexure B".

-i) The Company has disclosed the impact of pending litigations on its financialposition in its financial statements in note 41 to the financial statements;
+i.
+The Company has disclosed the impact of pending litigations on its financialposition in its financial statements in note 41 to the financial statements;

-Iii) There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company during the year ended March 31 2019.
+iii.
+There were no amounts which were required to be transferred to the InvestorEducation and Protection Fund by the Company for the year ended March 31 2020.

 Annexure A to Independent Auditors' Report

-(b) As informed to us the fixed assets are by the Management physicallyverified duringthe year and no material discrepancies between the book records and the physicalinventory have been noticed.
+(b) As informed to us the fixed assets are physically verified by the Managementduring the year and no material discrepancies between the book records and the physicalinventory have been noticed.

-(ii) The inventory has been physically verified by the management during the year.
-Inour opinion the frequency of verification is reasonable.
+(ii) In our opinion the inventory has been physically verified by the management duringthe year.
+In our opinion the frequency of verification is reasonable.
 As informed thediscrepancies noticed on physical verification of inventory as compared to book recordswere not material.